chartpath/ramses-tutorial/post1.md

             patch:
                 description: Update a particular item

-As you can see, we have a resource called "items" at /api/items which is defined by the schema in items.json.
+As you can see, we have a resource at /api/items which is defined by the schema in **items.json**.

     $ http :6543/api/items
     HTTP/1.1 200 OK